cysouw/graphicalgrammar/text/usa.md

 https://gallica.bnf.fr/ark:/12148/bpt6k821816

 ## Barnard (1836) *Analytic Grammar*

+> The method of illustrating the principles of syntax employed in the following treatise, is one which has been, for a number of years, advantageously used in the instruction of the deaf and dumb. […] The first notions of the writer regarding it, were obtained while he was engaged as an instructor in the American Asylum, at Hartford, in the years 1831 and 1832.
+The *method*, which it at present exhibits, has been, however, the result of a more recent labor, during the writer's residence, in a corresponding capacitiy, at the New York Institution for the Instruction of the Deaf and Dumb. [@barnard1836: iii]

 Analytic Grammar; With Symbolic Illustration.
 New York: E. French. https://catalog.hathitrust.org/Record/008991837 No trees, but “symbolic sentences” in which categories are marked.
 Some ideas of levels http://www.polysyllabic.com/?q=node/336.
 Developed at school for the deaf in Hartford! based on l’epee/sicard “.
 This development seems to be linked to deaf-education, see [@wing1887: 86]